culturiqai/signalLLMs/README.md

-# SignalLLM: Research Preview
+# SpectrallLLMs: Research Preview

-This repository contains a research implementation of SignalLLM with HRFEvo, a novel approach to language modeling that leverages techniques from signal processing to achieve significant computational and parameter efficiency.
+This repository contains a research implementation of SpectrallLLM with HRFEvo, a novel approach to language modeling that leverages techniques from signal processing to achieve significant computational and parameter efficiency.

 ## Key Innovations